love2d-community/awesome-love2d/README.md

 * [Love.js](https://github.com/TannerRogalsky/love.js) - LÖVE ported to the web using Emscripten

 ## Publishing
+*Guides to distributing LÖVE games in 3rd party stores*

 * [Love-Snap-Template](https://github.com/popey/love-snap-template) - A template for packaging LÖVE games for distribution in the Snappy Store.